The user need to know details about a product in order to make a purchase decision or satisfy a need for support.

 - “Add to cart”, “Place order” or “Buy” button

-Furthermore, the following elements were used when they made sense:
+Furthermore, the following elements are used when they make sense:

 - Sales price (often in red and with original price crossed out)